kristinemlarson/gnssrefl/README_VEG.md

 And finally, there was one paper led by Eric Small to use these data to study the [2012-2014 California drought.](https://www.kristinelarson.net/wp-content/uploads/2018/03/Small-Roesler-Larson2018-1.pdf)
+Vegetation Response to the 2012-2014 California Drought from GPS and Optical Measurements

 ### Installing the Code